Elephant seal

 Elephant seals or sea elephants are very large, oceangoing true seals in the genus Mirounga.
 Both species, the northern elephant seal (M. angustirostris) and the southern elephant seal (M. leonina), were hunted to the brink of extinction for lamp oil by the end of the 19th century, but their numbers have since recovered.
-They can weigh up to 4000 kg.
-Despite their name, elephant seals aren't closely related to elephants, and the large proboscis/trunk that males of the species possess is an example of convergent evolution.
+They are the largest seal species.
+Males can weigh up to 4000 kg.
+Elephant seals get their name from the large proboscis of the adult male, reminiscent of an elephant's trunk.

 The northern elephant seal, somewhat smaller than its southern relative, ranges over the Pacific coast of the U.S., Canada and Mexico.
 The most northerly breeding location on the Pacific Coast is at Race Rocks Marine Protected Area, at the southern tip of Vancouver Island in the Strait of Juan de Fuca.
 The southern elephant seal is found in the Southern Hemisphere on islands such as South Georgia and Macquarie Island, and on the coasts of New Zealand, Tasmania, South Africa, and Argentina in the Peninsula Valdés.
 In southern Chile, there is a small colony of 120 animals at Jackson Bay (Bahía Jackson) in Admiralty Sound (Seno Almirantazgo) on the southern coast of Isla Grande de Tierra del Fuego.
+Elephant seals breed annually and are seemingly habitual to colonies that have established breeding areas.